GitHubEricGarcia/Your-GitHub-Page/README.md

 # Congratulations!
-You are making your brand new GitHub Page
+You are making your brand-new GitHub Page